Transport information and strategy

-Trains – Local Community Rail Partnership and Journey Planner
+Trains – Local Community Rail Partnerships and Journey Planner

 The Heart of Wessex Community Rail Partnership is a twenty year old joint venture between seven local authorities (including South Somerset District Council) and the train operator, currently Great Western Railway.

 The core objective of the partnership is to increase awareness and use of the Bristol to Weymouth services, in turn contributing to economic growth, carbon reduction and other key priorities for local authority partners.

 From 2003 the partnership gradually transformed into a wider community venture, encouraging participation from local groups, organisations and businesses.

 Further information about the Heart of Wessex Line and the Community Rail Partnership can be found here.

 Blackmore Vale Line Community Rail Partnership is a local rail partnership covering a 50 mile scenic route, connecting the stations of Crewkerne, Yeovil Junction, Sherborne, Templecombe, Gillingham and Tisbury.